9 Light, Fun, And Breezy K-Dramas To Binge During Spring

-Ah, the wonderful scent of Spring Break, a time when we’re free to indulge in all the wonderful lounging and do absolutely nothing.
+Ah, the wonderful scent of Spring, a time when all we want is to indulge in all the wonderful lounging and do absolutely nothing.
 It’s the perfect time to soak in the good weather, relax, and binge watch K-dramas until the wee hours of the night.
 So, if you’re looking for some fun K-dramas to watch without the tears and intensity, here’s a look at nine dramas that are perfect to binge!

 “Clean With Passion For Now” stars Yoon Kyun Sang and Kim Yoo Jung in an adorable rom-com about first loves.
 Yoon Kyun Sang plays the CEO of a cleaning company named Jang Sun Gyeol, who is a serious germaphobe.
 He meets Gil Oh Sol (Kim Yoo Jung) who, on the other hand, is a little less than clean.
 She doesn’t care about her appearance, and being neat and tidy is not on the top of her busy list of things to do.
 The two meet and form a hate relationship at first, but then it slowly progresses into like and love.